collSteve/Fun-coding-projects/README.md

 ## How to run
 - P5 JS projects: projects developed using P5JS framework
   - run the Server.bat file **OR** start a local server in the directory containing index.html
+- Other projects
-- Other projects: run with according executable or IDE
+  - run with according executable or IDE